Handbook for Gen Z

 challenges facing gen z

-You were told that hard work and the right credentials would be enough.
+You were told that hard work and the right credentials would help

 Screens do not prepare Gen Z for the real world